Syllabus

 Overall Grade Calculation

-When performing grade calculations, grades for individual assignments are a percentage between 0 and 100.
+When performing grade calculations, grades for individual assignments are normalized to scores between 0 and 100.

 Grading Scale

-After calculating the overall course grade as described above, letter grades will be assigned based on the following cutoffs.
+After calculating the overall course grade as described above, letter grades will be assigned based on the following cutoffs without rounding.
+Note that CS 307 does not assign A+ grades.

 A B C D